sgolebiewski-intel/openvino/docs/notebooks/124-hugging-face-hub-with-output.rst

 .. code:: ipython3

     model = OVModelForSequenceClassification.from_pretrained(MODEL, export=True, device=device.value)

     # The save_pretrained() method saves the model weights to avoid conversion on the next load.
     model.save_pretrained('./models/optimum_model')

 .. parsed-literal::

     Framework not specified.
-Using pt to export to ONNX.
+Using pt to export the model.

 .. parsed-literal::